I fearfully opened the email.

-Stop asking “What will people think of me if I fail?”, and start asking “How many lives will I fail to make a difference to if I don’t at least try?”
+Stop asking “What will people think of me if I fail?”.
+Stop caring what people think and start asking “How many lives will I fail to make a difference to if I don’t at least try?”

 Courage isn’t about focusing on yourself and your fears and your challenges.